dennislee22/deepspeed-train-CML/README.md

 <sup>(4bytes * param) + ((4 bytes/param + 4 bytes/param momentum + 4 bytes/param variance) * param) + (4bytes * param) + </sup><img width="300" alt="image" src="https://github.com/dennislee22/deepspeed-train-CML/assets/35444414/4c647806-3634-437b-aba4-d7581437aa59">

 - Thus, training a 1B or 7B model with substantial amount of dataset might be able to fit into a single GPU device with 40GB of memory and the latter might need to involve quantization technique when the training takes place.
 So, the question is how to train a bigger model with billions of parameters given the limited VRAM size.
 The available techniques today include Pipeline Parallelism (PP), Data Parallelism (DP) and Tensor Parallelism (TP) or even 3D Parallelism.
-- This article focuses on fine-tuning LLM suing **[ZeRO](https://github.com/microsoft/DeepSpeed)** Redundancy Optimizer (ZeRO) technique.
+- This article focuses on fine-tuning LLM utilizing **[deepspeed ZeRO](https://github.com/microsoft/DeepSpeed)** Redundancy Optimizer (ZeRO) technique.
 ZeRO is capable of sharding the 3 model states (optimizer states, gradients, and parameters) across data-parallel processes instead of replicating them (as practised by DP).
 In other words, **ZeRO allows fitting huge LLM into the GPUs with restricted memory, both intra-node and inter-node.**

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score